thomasdarimont/quarkus-code-dump/README.md

 This example project contains decompiled dumps of the classes generated in memory by the Quarkus dev mode.

 The dump was created with the following procedure:
+0. Run the quarkus app and attach a debugger.
 1. Set a breakpoint at the last return of `io.quarkus.bootstrap.classloading.QuarkusClassLoader.getState`
 2. Run the following expression in your debugger:
 ```